VincentBorchers/2048/README.md

 # 2048
-C++ implementation of the web-known game 2048
+C++ implementation of the well-known game 2048